California Psalms

 with heavenly strength, satiation past all will to think,

-senses hidden in the greedy clasp of the husband.
+senses erased in the greedy clasp of the husband.

 3